mdimacusa/lending-application/README.md

 Laravel|Jquery|Bootstrap|Mysql

 ## How to use this application
 Step 1.
-Clone the repository with git clone
+Clone the repository with git clone<br>
 Step 2.
-Create "lendingapp" Database on Mysql
+Create "lendingapp" Database on Mysql<br>
 Step 3.
-To create all tables on database "Run php artisan migrate:fresh --seed" Step 4.
+To create all tables on database "Run php artisan migrate:fresh --seed"<br>
+Step 4.
 If you want to run send mail on lending app, you have to create your own credential.
-Check this link -> https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237
+Check this link -> https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237<br>
 Step 5.
-Just put the app password credential on .env like the format below just change the MAIL_USERNAME and MAIL_PASSWORD:
+Just put the app password credential on .env like the format below just change the MAIL_USERNAME and MAIL_PASSWORD:<br>
     <p>MAIL_MAILER=smtp</p>
     <p>MAIL_HOST=smtp.gmail.com</p>
     <p>MAIL_PORT=587</p>